Plain-Solutions/tt-platform/README.md

 TT  Platform
 ===========
-[SSU TimeTables](http://ssutt.org) is a startup by Plain Solutions, group of several students, which is created to bring university schedules to your palm - your mobile devices.
+[SSU TimeTables](http://ssutt.org) is a project maintained by Plain Solutions, group of several students, which is created to bring university schedules to your palm - your mobile devices.

 General
 =======